polaroid/deploy-firebase-functions/README.md

-# Deploy to Firebase Functions for Node
+# Deploy to Firebase Functions and Hosting for Node

-A GitHub Action to deploy to Firebase Cloud Functions for Node.
+A GitHub Action to deploy to Firebase Cloud Functions and Firebase Hosting for Node.

 - Make sure that you checkout the repository using the [actions/checkout](https://github.com/actions/checkout) action
 - Make sure that you have the `firebase.json` file in the repository